sreeteja2006/sreeteja2006/README.md

 - 👋 Hi, I’m @sreeteja2006
 - 👀 I’m interested in anime
-- 🌱 I’m currently learning 10th class
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on          manythings
 - 📫 How to reach me impossible right now

 <!---